"There are already more American jobs in the solar industry than in coal mining."

 Larson cited The Solar Foundation’s "National Solar Jobs Census 2013," which states that the solar industry "employs 142,698 Americans as of November 2013."

 The Solar Foundation is an independent, national 501(c)(3) nonprofit, non-lobbying group, that strives "to increase the widespread adoption of solar energy through educational outreach, policy research, and market transformation."
-Their data is considered "the most authoritative" by the Congressional Research Office.
+Their data is considered "the most authoritative" by the Congressional Research Service.

 Its report defines "solar workers" as those who spend "at least 50 percent of their time supporting solar-related activities."
 According to its 2013 census, "approximately 91 percent of those who meet our definition of a solar worker spent 100 percent of their time working on solar."